curv3d/curv/docs/Shape_Atlas.rst

 * Construct a shape by filling the space bounded by a closed spline curve (2D) or surface (3D).

+Mathematica has BezierCurve, BSplineCurve, and BSplineSurface (for NURBS).

 Circle/Sphere Sweep of a Parametric Curve
 -----------------------------------------
+Spline curves are a special case of parametric curves.
+There are lots of interesting mathematical art objects defined by parametric equations.
 Eg, I'd like to sweep out a `trefoil knot`_ with a sphere, using the parametric equations::